Skip links

 This section contains information that is clinically urgent for women undergoing or planning IVF.

 A hydrosalpinx is a fallopian tube that has become blocked at the distal end and filled with fluid.
 The tube is no longer functional for reproduction.
 But the problem goes beyond that: the fluid inside a hydrosalpinx can leak back into the uterine cavity, and when it does, it actively reduces the chances of IVF success.
+So, an uterine cavity evaluation is a must to do before any further treatment.

 The fluid from a hydrosalpinx causes harm in three ways.
 It can directly wash embryos away from the uterine lining immediately after transfer.
 It reduces the receptivity of the endometrium, making it harder for embryos to implant.
 And the fluid itself has been shown to be embryotoxic, meaning it is directly damaging to developing embryos.

-AMultiple large-scale studies and meta-analyses confirm that an untreated hydrosalpinx reduces IVF pregnancy and implantation rates by approximately 50%.
+Multiple large-scale studies and meta-analyses confirm that an untreated hydrosalpinx reduces IVF pregnancy and implantation rates by approximately 50%.
 The American Society for Reproductive Medicine (ASRM) guidelines state clearly that salpingectomy (removal of the tube) or proximal tubal occlusion should be performed before IVF for women with a communicating hydrosalpinx.

 If a hydrosalpinx has been identified and IVF is being recommended, it is entirely appropriate to ask whether the tube should be addressed before the IVF cycle begins.
 This is not about removing healthy tissue.
 A tube with hydrosalpinx is structurally and functionally damaged.
 It cannot support fertilization or embryo transport, and its presence actively works against IVF.